 Arduino IDE opens a new window with the complete sample code.

 Next, we compile the sample code directly; click “Sketch” -> “Verify/Compile”

 Arduino IDE prints the compiling messages in the bottom area of the IDE window.
-When the compilation is finished, you will get the message similar to the following figure:
+When the compilation is finished, you will get the message as following.

-Afterwards, we will upload the compiled code to AmebaD.
+Afterwards, we will upload the compiled code to board.

-Please make sure AmebaD is connected to your computer, then click “Sketch” -> “Upload”.
+Please make sure board is connected to computer, then click “Sketch” -> “Upload”.

-To enter the upload mode, first press and hold the UART_DOWNLOAD button, then press the RESET button, lastly release the UART_DOWNLOAD button.
+To enter upload mode, first press and hold the UART_DOWNLOAD button, then press and release the RESET button, lastly release the UART_DOWNLOAD button.
 There is a 5-seconds count down set as a reminder to enter the upload mode.

 Again, during the uploading procedure the IDE prints messages.
 Uploading procedure takes considerably longer time (about 30 seconds to 1 minute).
 When upload completed, the “Done uploading” message is printed.